rcsoccersim/manual/source/coach.rst

 Overview of the Five Message Types
 ------------------------------------------------

-There are four types of coach messages in the standard coach language: Rule, Define, Delete, and Freeform.
+There are five types of coach messages in the standard coach language: Rule, Define, Delete, and Freeform.
 Their purpose and format will be described in this section, and some examples will be given.